-1. Advocate to ensure that DRM issues are considered in the gender policy.

-2. Develop and implement training with inbuilt refreshers courses on the linkages between gender and DRM targeting key stakeholders in DRM at national, district and community levels including partnering agencies.
+- 1. Advocate to ensure that DRM issues are considered in the gender policy. - 2.
+Develop and implement training with inbuilt refreshers courses on the linkages between gender and DRM targeting key stakeholders in DRM at national, district and community levels including partnering agencies. - 3.
+Working in collaboration with the Gender and Family Department, Ministry of Social Development, other institutions, develop practical examples of how gender can be mainstreamed in DRR and post emergency interventions.
+Stakeholders were of the opinion that this resource should form a pivotal component of the above training programme .

-3. Working in collaboration with the Gender and Family Department, Ministry of Social Development, other institutions, develop practical examples of how gender can be mainstreamed in DRR and post emergency interventions.
-Stakeholders were of the opinion c) Capacities for risk reduction and recovery identified and strengthened
+3. c) Capacities for risk reduction and recovery identified and strengthened